pkulchenko/fullmoon/README.md

 - `addr`: sets the address to listen on (mult)
 - `brand`: sets the `Server` header value (`"redbean/v# fullmoon/v#"`)
 - `cache`: configures `Cache-Control` and `Expires` headers for all static assets served (in seconds).
 A negative value disables the headers.
-  Zero means no cache.
+Zero value means no cache.
 - `certificate`: sets the TLS certificate value (mult)
-- `directory`: sets local directory to serve assets from (mult)
+- `directory`: sets local directory to serve assets from in addition to serving them from the archive within the executable itself (mult)
 - `headers`: sets *default headers* added to each response by passing a table with header-value pairs
-- `logMessages`: enables logging of message headers
+- `logMessages`: enables logging of response headers
+- `logBodies`: enables logging of request bodies (POST/PUT/etc.)
+- `logPath`: sets the log file path on the local file system
 - `pidPath`: sets the pid file path on the local file system
 - `port`: sets the port number to listen on (8080)
 - `privateKey`: sets the TLS private key value (mult)